Mushroom Poisoning Syndromes

 Nausea and vomiting are sometimes associated, but generally occur earlier than the psychological effects, and may be associated with other toxins present in some psilocybin-bearing species, rather than with the indoles themselves.
 A very few severe reactions, including fevers and deaths, have been reported in contexts of psilocybin poisoning of small children; “grazing” accidents by toddlers should be treated in a hospital.

-Delayed Kidney Damage (Renal Failure)
+Prompt Kidney Damage

 A complex of North American species that resemble the European species, Paxillus involutus, have caused poisonings in North America.
 It is the third most common cause of gastrointestinal symptoms in Eastern Europe, where is has a long and unfortunate culinary history.
 However, the main toxic component in P. involutus causes acute immune-mediated hemolytic anemia.